MicWojciechowski/BiznesElektroniczny/README.md

 # BiznesElektroniczny

 ## General information
 This project is an assignment for Electronic Business course at Gdansk University of Technology.
 The task is to make a duplicate of chosen website.
-The website we chose is flyhouse.pl.
+The website we chose is https://flyhouse.pl.

 ## Tech stack
 Technologies used during the project: